Tokollo22/FUTURE_CS_01/README.md

 ---
 ## Methodology

  I've used the network scanning and passive vulnerability analysis techniques.
+This objective was to identify potential security weaknesses in the target website.

+ ###Network Scanning (Nmap)
+ - Tool used to scan the target server to identify open ports and running services. it determine the potential weakness the attakers use to exploit.

+###Passive Vulnerability Scanning (OWASP ZAP)
+- To detect potential web application vulnerabilities without actively attacking the system.
+Scan identified security issues as missing HTTP security headers which could expose the website to attakers.

 ---
 ## My findings